 The time is now.
 This post will explore the words “midlevel provider,” “physician extender,” and “nonphysician”, describing their historical uses and detailing three key reasons why this vocabulary should be eliminated.

-These terms were originally created by physicians, and they are perpetuated by physician-led organizations and physician-centric corporations (Hoyt, 2012).
+The term “mid level provider” was created by physicians to refer to medical providers such as nurse practitioners and physician assistants.
+It is perpetuated by physician-led organizations and physician-centric corporations (Hoyt, 2012).
 The U.S. Department of Justice’s Drug Enforcement Administration uses “ midlevel practitioner” to describe professionals other than physicians, dentists, veterinarians, or podiatrists who dispense controlled substances.
 The Centers for Medicare and Medicaid have also referred to NPs and PAs as “physician extenders” but has more recently used the term “ nonphysician practitioners.”

 Describing NPs or PAs as “midlevel” doesn’t just imply, but asserts that they are providing something less than “high-level” care.
 However, ample evidence demonstrates that the services offered by these professionals is just as safe and effective as those provided by their physician colleagues.